 PROBLEM: The game of Checkers is played on an 8 x 8 grid.
 The checkers are placed on the black squares only.
 Checkers move towards the other end of the grid by moving to an unoccupied, adjacent black square.
 That is a checker at location (1,1) would move to location (2,2) if it were unoccupied.
 Checkers may "jump" over and capture an opponent's checker if that checker is in an adjacent black square and the landing black square is unoccupied.
-That is a checker at location (2,2) if location (3,3) was unoccupied.
-For this game your "home row" is row 1 and your opponent's home row is row 8.
-If your checker lands in your opponent's home row, the checker becomes a "king" and can move both forwards and backwards from adjacent black square to adjacent black square.
+That is a checker at location (1,1) could 'jump" over an opponent's checker at location (2,2) if location (3,3) was unoccupied.
+For this game your "home row" is row 1 and your opponent's "home row" is row 8.
+If your checker lands in your opponent's home row, the checker becomes a "king" and can move both forwards and backwards from adjacent black square by jumping.